 We took the train up to Manchester and won our opening game against a team of crossword compilers!
 (Can there be four individuals less likely to make up a team?)
 It was obvious that they were never going to be quick on the buzzer.
 Of my colleagues, Kathryn Johnson was the shining star.
 She was razor sharp and seemed to know everything.
-Quizzing is her great passion and she has been on Mastermind three times.
-The rest of us made a respectable contribution, often at kew moments.
-We weren’t allowed to tell anyone we’d won until the game was shown on the BBC, months later.
+Quizzing is her passion and she has been on Mastermind three times.
+The rest of us made a respectable contribution, often at key moments.
+We weren’t allowed to tell anyone we’d won until the game was shown on the BBC, some months later.

 By the time we got to the final against Oxford University Press, I had got over my stage fright.
 I answered the first two starters and we never once lost the lead.
 When there was just a minute to go I realised we were so far ahead that we could not lose.
 A moment to savour.
 We are the champions, my friends.